ietf-wg-cellar/matroska-specification/tagging.md

 If the string doesn't contain the "." separator, the value is an integer value.
 Thousandths separators **SHOULD NOT** be used.

-To display it differently for another local, applications **SHOULD** support auto replacement on display.
+To display it differently for another locale, applications **SHOULD** support auto replacement on display.

 #### Country Code Tags Formatting